 Most TV set-top boxes include catch-up TV as well as the ability to pause, rewind, and record live TV.
 This is a useful tool but it’s limited to a specific window of time, allowing you to catch up on, for example, the last 30 minutes of a show that you might have missed.

 Video on Demand is, like the name suggests, video content you can select and play on-demand.
-This will include things like box sets or box office purchases or rentals that you can select and view whenever you choose.
+This will include things like box sets, box office purchases or rentals that you can select and view whenever you like.

 Live IPTV streaming is live broadcasting delivered via your internet connection as opposed to by satellite, the most popular being concerts and live sports events.